OpenBB-finance/backend-for-terminal-pro/README.md

   </details>

-* Creates remaining endpoints that retrieve data that will be consumed by OpenBB Terminal Pro
+* Creates remaining endpoints that retrieve data that will be consumed by OpenBB Pro

 ### widgets.json